acmutsa/RowdyCreators/README.md

 Our new design embodies the spirit of innovation and collaboration:
 - **Dark Theme**: Professional, modern aesthetic that's easy on the eyes
-- **Sea Green Accents**: Represents growth, technology, and our forward-thinking approach
+- **Teal Accents**: Represents growth, technology, and our forward-thinking approach
 - **Glass Morphism**: Creates depth and modern visual appeal
 - **Smooth Animations**: Enhances user experience without being distracting